 From the bus stop there was just a paved road to be crossed and then another to follow into the heart of Caacupe.

-The closer and closer we got to the town center the thicker the crowds got.
+The closer we got to the town center the thicker the crowds grew.
 The roads as well as the pavements were full of people.

 It may have been the early hours but there were still plenty of stalls open serving hot food.
 So we were able to sit and have something to eat.

 All around Caacupe the festival was in full swing.
 There were dancers, singers and entertainers in the streets and even a small fun fair.
-Its rides looked like they had all seen many years of service.
+The rides at which looked as though they had all seen many years of service.

 In addition there were sellers.
 Some on foot, some with stalls.
-They were busy busy selling all manners of souvenirs, toys and memorabilia.
+They were busy busy selling all manner of souvenirs, toys and memorabilia.
 Possibly their busiest night of the year.

-Once fed and in need of a rest we managed to find a slightly quieter side street.
-There as other pilgrims were doing we could lie down on the pavement and get a few hours sleep.
+Once fed we were need of a rest and managed to find a slightly quieter side street.
+There as other pilgrims were doing we lay down on the pavement and got a few hours sleep.

 Eventually most of the town went to sleep.
 Soon after first light though people were up and about again as it was the 8th which is the focus of the festival.

-We to rose and headed for the main plaza in front of the basilica.
-On that plaza thousands had gathered to here to open air mass.
+We also rose and headed for the main plaza in front of the basilica.
+In that plaza thousands had gathered to hear an open air mass.

 It was given by a large number of clergy on the basilica steps in their finest outfits.
 These would have been all the bishops and arch bishops from across Paraguay along with other important church dignitaries.